Renji-XD/texthooker-ui/README.md

 -   You can export/import data by clicking on the respective Icon in the settings menu
 -   Clicking on the icon will export the current time value, notes, displayed lines and action history (settings will not be exported)
--   Clicking on the icon while holding the "CTRL" key on the keyboard lets you select a previously exported file for import.
+-   Clicking on the icon while holding the "ALT" key on the keyboard lets you select a previously exported file for import.
 Note that all existing data will be overwritten

 ## Known Issues